marcocapozzoli/todolist-API/README.md

 The reason for choosing Django and Django Rest Framework was the practicality and productivity for the creation of REST API's, besides particularly liking these tools. 🥰

 The database used for this application was `sqlite3`.
-Because it is already installed and configured with Django, it makes development a lot easier.
+Because it is already installed and configured with Django, it makes the development a lot easier.

 ## ℹ️ How to use